aravinthakshan/aravinthakshan/README.md

   Implemented deep learning algorithms for feature selection and data pre-processing; working on a research paper introducing a novel denoising architecture.

 - **ML and NLP Intern** at Larsen & Toubro
-  Standardized construction activity codes, developed a Streamlit app, and implemented a semantic search feature for efficient knowledge management.
+  Standardized construction activity codes, developed a Streamlit app, and implemented a semantic search feature for efficient knowledge management, and developed a polynomial regression model for predicting duration of future projects.

 - **Founders Office Intern** at BugBase
   Conducted market analysis, managed social media, and worked on RAG.